-The Playstation 5 will arrive on November 12 and it’s going to come with its fair share of launch gaming titles, some of which are exclusive to the console.
+The Playstation 5 has arrived with its fair share of launch gaming titles, some of which are exclusive to the console.
 It’s become evident that Sony is trying to position the PS5 to become the console to beat pertaining to the numerous exclusive games they have announced.
 As a result, we have created a comprehensive list of the best PS5 exclusives.

 Spider-Man: Miles Morales